LatinScribe/misty-water-effect/README.md

 **Update:** some students have found that swapping out the command `python` for `python3` and `pip` for `pip3` may fix the issue above.

+## Before you start

+While completing each part of the tutorial note that `__main__` is entirely commented out, be sure to incrementally un-comment this as you make progress

 ## Part A: Implementing the misty water effect on colour images

 In this section, you will implement the following: